01 of 06

 Another suggestion, instead of simply finding the card by looking through the deck and then showing it to the spectator, it’s more impressive and fun if you perform one of our card magic trick revelations or a theme.

 For example, you can pretend to "smell" the cards and try and locate a spectator's scent on it.
 This is great for kids as it's quite comical for a kid to pretend to smell a person and then "smell" the cards to locate it.
 You can also pretend to "look" for fingerprints to determine the card that the spectator selected.
 Bring out a huge magnifying glass and it will add some comedy to the routine.

-You can also consider adding a fun card revelation that can include the rising card (learn version one and then learn version two).
+You can also consider adding a fun card revelation that can include the rising card.
 With these card revelations, you’ll not only identify and find your spectator’s chosen card, you’ll be able to make it mysteriously rise out of the deck.

 Remember that it's the presentation that makes a trick fun.
 This card trick may have a very simple secret, but presented well, it can be quite entertaining.